nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to add a user.
 2. AgentAssist adds a person.
-3. AgentAssist returns the unique user ID tagged to the new user.
+3. AgentAssist returns the unique user ID assigned to the new user.

     Use case ends.